FutureEveryday/ConnectedPeekabooToolkit/README.md

 **Step 1**

-Download the operating system image `peekaboo_pi.img` to your computer.
+Download the operating system image `peekaboo_pi.img` to a folder on your computer.
+The download is large (2.3G!!) and available from here: [peekaboo.img](https://mathias-funk.com/publications/2022/ConnectedPeekabooToolkit/software/peekaboo_pi.img).

 **Step 2**